Visual templates are an underpinning tool in graphic facilitation. They are helpful for visualising and exploring a variety of topics.

 The mountain and the hot air balloon

 Visual templates are often based on metaphors.
-In this example, the mountain signifies challenges while the hot air balloon represents ways to overcome the challenges.
+In this example, the mountain signifies challenges, the summit is the goal and the hot air balloon represents ways to overcome the challenges and achieve the goals.

 The beauty of visual templates is that they can be used in many ways.
 I created this visual template for an action research project I was mentoring.
 The tutor was exploring the impact of meditation on trauma experienced learners.

-Students were given an A4 photocopy of the template.
+Students were given their own individual A4 photocopy of the template.
 They each wrote what challenges they faced that had an impact on their daily lives.
 They then considered things they do to lift themselves up or overcome the challenges.

 I have also used this template to: